Philip Moore (artist)

-Philip Moore (1921 – May 13, 2012) was a self-taught Guyanese sculptor and painter known for designing the 1763 Monument in Georgetown, Guyana.
-During his career, he held artist residencies at Livingstone College and Princeton University where he taught wood sculpture.
+Philip Moore (1921 – 13 May 2012) was a self-taught Guyanese sculptor and painter known for designing the 1763 Monument in Georgetown, Guyana.
+During his career, he held artist residencies at Livingstone College and Princeton University, where he taught wood sculpture.
 In 1941, he became a Grand Master of the Jordanite religion, and considered his faith to be an integral part of his practice and teaching.

 Early life

 Moore was born in Guyana, in Manchester on the Corentyne Coast.
 His parents wanted him to become a lawyer so Moore started working in a "cane field" to supplement the family's income and save money for his studies.
 At some point while working in the fields, which Moore credits to divine intervention, he decided to become an artist.

 He earned a certificate from the Manchester Church of Scotland School in 1938 which was the end of his formal education.

 Career

 in 1970, Moore was appointed as Artist in Residence and tutor in wood sculpture at Princeton University.
 After his return from Princeton, Moore started working at the Burrowes School of Art.

+1763 Monument designed by Moore (1976).
+On Square of the Revolution in Georgetown, Guyana.

-In 1976, Moore's unveiled his most famous creation, a monument that towers over the Square of the Revolution in Guyana's capital, called the 1763 monument, commemorating the uprising by the Berbice slaves led by Coffy which symbolizes the liberation and struggle of the Guyanese people.
+In 1976, Moore unveiled his most famous creation, the 1763 Monument, which towers over the Square of the Revolution in Georgetown.
+It commemorates the uprising by the slaves in 1763 in Dutch colonial Berbice, which was led by Cuffy, (Note: Also spelt as Coffij, Coffy, Kofi, Kofi Badu, or Koffi.) an enslaved Akan man brought from the Dutch Gold Coast (now south Ghana).
+The monument symbolises the struggle and liberation of the Guyanese people.